 In 1932, Vanderbilt produced a full-length film called “Over the Seven Seas with Mr. & Mrs. Vanderbilt.”
 This period travelogue, complete with dramatic music and intervals of the new colored film technology, documented a 29,000 mile ’round the world cruise on the Alva.

 Critics of the day noted an unfortunate lack of scenes showing the interiors of the yacht, which of course everyone wanted to see.
 Notwithstanding which, the film’s many highlights include: WKV in immaculate blazer, white ducks and captain’s hat at the wheel of his enormous ship (he was, incidentally, a fully licensed master); Mrs. Vanderbilt in chic 1930’s sport clothes looking amused by the whole undertaking; Vanderbilt’s son-in-law clowning good-naturedly for the camera; Vanderbilt onshore wearing another immaculate getup — this time a blue double-breasted blazer — and chatting with a naked Fiji Islander covered in paint and feathers; hokey South Pacific festival dances; and everything overseen by a smiling crew who clearly recognized a good boss when they saw one.

 Also of note is the narration, done by Vanderbilt himself in the unassuming, unaffected early twentieth century accent of the American upper class — a veritable “Rosetta Stone,” if you’re looking for one.

-The videos below, like the vintage images above, are courtesy of the Suffolk County Vanderbilt Museum, and will take you to edited sections of the film.
-I loved Eagles' Nest; the link is www.vanderbiltmuseum.org.
+The videos above and below, like the vintage images throughout, are courtesy of the Suffolk County Vanderbilt Museum, and will take you to edited sections of the film.
+I loved Eagles’ Nest; the link is www.vanderbiltmuseum.org.